 My daughter taught herself how to grieve, or maybe its better to say her soul reminded her how to grieve.
 She didn’t have a good model in me, I hold too much in.
 I cry, but its often in fits and starts – call it choking up a whole live fish you tried to swallow after drinking too much at a college party.
-Its only been recently, a year after Terry’s death, that my tears are easier, light, cleansing.
+Its only been recently, a year after my wife Terry’s death, that my tears are easier, light, cleansing.

 Truly started out not knowing what her grieving feelings were.
 I’d see her running and playing, then she would suddenly slow down as if to pause and look inside herself.
 After about half a minute the feelings passed and she started playing again.
 For a while there was a break when I started seeing someone who might become her new Mother.
 Truly really liked that.
 She liked the new Mom, liked the idea of replacing the gone Mom and all of those hard feelings with someone new who was here.
 But that didn’t work out.
 I realized afterwards that she really wasn’t ready for a new Mom.
 It was better for her to feel the loss of her Mom more.
 Better for me too.

 After the breakup she started to find things to cry about.
 Little hurts became big hurts, small problems very very big problems.
 It all culminated with Freddie The Grieving Stick.
 She attached herself to a stick, one her brother threw away just after she’d named it.
 After a huge meltdown Tadg found and returned him.
 She slept with Freddie for several nights before I stuck him into a hole in one of the posts of her bed.
 Months passed and then one night before sleep she asked me to get rid of him.

 “Really, you want me to throw Freddie away?”

 “Yes.”
 She was doing that flopping-around-not-looking-at-anything-in-particular thing she does when something is up.

 “OK.”
 I picked up Freddie and looked at him with great seriousness.